Port Arthur massacre (Australia): Government reaction

+Some state governments, notably Tasmania itself and Queensland, were generally opposed to new gun laws.
+Concern was raised within the Coalition Government that fringe groups such as the "Ausi Freedom Scouts", the Australian League of Rights and the Citizen Initiated Referendum Party, were exploiting voter anger to gain support.
+After discovering that the Christian Coalition and National Rifle Association of America were supporting the gun lobby, the government and media cited their support, along with the moral outrage of the community to discredit the gun lobby as extremists.

-Community response
+Community reaction

 A substantial community fund was given for the victims of the Port Arthur massacre.
 The murder of Nanette Mikac and her daughters Alannah and Madeline inspired Dr Phil West of Melbourne, who had two girls similar in age to the murdered children, to set up a foundation in their memory.
-The Alannah and Madeline Foundation supports child victims of violence and runs a national anti-bullying program.
+The Alannah and Madeline Foundation was launched in 1997 to combat bullying and to support child victims of violence.